gcharland1/rubiks/README.md

 - Use the arrow keys to rotate the view

 ### Turn the faces
-- Use the `R, F, F, B, U, D` keys to turn clockwisew
+- Use the `R, L, F, B, U, D` keys to turn clockwisew
-- Press shift to move counter-clockwise
+- Press shift+key to move counter-clockwise

 ### Quit the app
 - Press Ctrl+Q